AlfredJustus/stutor-test/README.md

-# SchoolTutor Platform
+# Stutor Platform Test

-This project is a platform that connects tutors and students from the same school.
+Stutor is a platform that connects tutors and students from the same school.

+This repository features a primitive version of stutor.de, designed to understand the workings of
+Django and the basic structure of the project.

 ## Prerequisites